Leo Varadkar pledges humility and resolve as he becomes Irish premier again

 Mr Varadkar previously served as taoiseach from 2017 to 2020 at the head of a minority Fine Gael administration which relied on a confidence and supply arrangement with Fianna Fail to maintain power.

-The mid-term switch of premiers will also prompt a cabinet reshuffle in Dublin, but there is expected to be minimal movement among the departmental portfolios.
+The mid-term switch of premiers also prompted a Cabinet reshuffle in Dublin, but there was minimal movement among the departmental portfolios.

 Looking forward to the second phase of this Government.
 We’ve done a lot, and we’ve still lots to do. pic.twitter.com/dRkbF2lLbx